by Nugbuckets – Compiled and edited by Nebula Haze in August 2013.

 Tying down your two mains coming out of the hub will keep your final plant much shorter overall, and this will give your main trunk the signature “main-lined” appearance.

-Nugbuckets originally perfected main-lining in a 3' tall cabinet (pictures below), so every inch of vertical height was crucial.
-If growing indoors in a small space where lack of vertical space is an issue, definitely don't skip this step!
+Nugbuckets originally perfected main-lining in a 3′ tall cabinet, so every inch of vertical height was crucial.
+If growing indoors in a small space where lack of vertical space is an issue, definitely don’t skip this step!

 Quick Summary of Step 2

 This one full plant in the middle shows the “before”.
 The rest of the plants illustrate the “after” of what your plants should pretty much look like at the end of Step 2

 Watch the new colas (mains) you created in the last step.